FaithOIgwe/Covid-19-Data-Exploration-in-SQL/README.md

-# Data Analysis and database Querying using SQL to answer business questions and help stakeholders make data driven decisions.
+# In this repositroy I use SQL to answer business questions and help stakeholders make data driven decisions.
+Working with PostgreSQL, Microsoft SQL Server Management Studio, MySQL, and Big Query

 ## Covid-19 Deaths Analysis in SQL